aammd/MS_computational_ecology_opinion/compecol.md

 in the end, direct observation and experimentation trumps all, and serve as the validation, rejection, or refinement of predictions derived in other ways.
-The growing computational power, growing amount of data, and increasing computational litteracy means that producing theory and predictions is becoming cheaper and faster (regardless of the quality of these products).
+The growing computational power, growing amount of data, and increasing computational literacy means that producing theory and predictions is becoming cheaper and faster (regardless of the quality of these products).
 Yet the time needed to test any prediction is not decreasing, or not as fast.
 Computational science has resulted in the development of many tools and approaches that can be